magoo/risk-measurement/docs/_sources/index.rst.txt

   Risk can change over time, especially if we are actively mitigating them or are observing changes in the context they exist in.

 Which mitigation option(s) should we choose?
-  When presented with competing options with which we can mitigate a risk, we use methods to evaluate each option and decide upon the most effective strategies involved.
+  When presented with competing options with which we can mitigate a risk, we use methods to evaluate each option and inform a decision.

 How do we measure many risks?
   It may become important to highlight areas of risk *inside* of many other risks.
 Sometimes, more focused areas can be our largest problems, and we must represent them.